 Bradburn’s answer to this question was to differentiate between the assessment of positive affect and the assessment of negative affect.
 Bradburn’s notion of good psychological wellbeing resided in the degree to which individuals have an excess of positive affect over negative affect.
 Poor psychological wellbeing results from an excess of negative affect over positive affect.
 Moreover, Bradburn suggested that these two dimensions of positive affect and negative affect operate independently of each other and are related to different factors.
 In his original research, Bradburn reported that positive affect was associated with higher amounts of education, greater social contact, and more exposure to new experiences, while negative affect was uncorrelated with these variables.
 Negative affect was associated with measures of anxiety, feelings of having a nervous breakdown, and physical symptoms of ill-health, while positive affect was uncorrelated with these factors.
 As a consequence, positive affect and negative affect are not conceptualised as opposite poles of a single psychological continuum, but as separate psychological systems.

 Within the broader field of the psychology of individual differences, Bradburn was no means alone in identifying the independence of the two psychological systems of positive affect and negative affect.
-For example, the PANAS scales, developed by Watson, Clark, and Tellegen (1988) have gained good recognition in the field, with the two ten-item scales of positive affect (PA) and negative affect (NA) recording levels of internal consistency reliability ranging between .84 and .90.
+For example, the PANAS Scales, developed by Watson, Clark, and Tellegen (1988) have gained good recognition in the field, with the two 10-item scales of positive affect (PA) and negative affect (NA) recording levels of internal consistency reliability ranging between .84 and .90.
 Repeated studies have generally confirmed the factor structure of these two measures, including most recently data reported by Díaz-García, González-Robles, Mor, Mira, Quero, García-Palacios, Baños, and Botella (2020).

-What, however, distinguished Bradburn’s position was his notion of deriving a single score of wellbeing by subtracting the score of negative affect from the score of positive affect.
+What, however, distinguished Bradburn’s (1969) position was his notion of deriving a single score of wellbeing by subtracting the score of negative affect from the score of positive affect.
 It was this notion that created Bradburn’s distinctive view of balanced affect.
-From the inception of this idea, the practice of deriving a single score of balanced affect by subtracting the score of negative affect from the score of positive affect has been criticised by a number of commentators on both empirical and theoretical grounds (Cherline and Reeder, 1975; McDowell and Praught, 1982; Stull, 1987; Ryff 1989; Kim and Mueller, 2001; Diener, Sandvic, and Pavot, 2009), but nonetheless remains an important aspect of Bradburn’s initial findings.
+From the inception of this idea, the practice of deriving a single score of balanced affect by subtracting the score of negative affect from the score of positive affect has been criticised by a number of commentators on both empirical and theoretical grounds (Cherline & Reeder, 1975; Diener, Sandvic, & Pavot, 2009; Kim & Mueller, 2001; McDowell & Praught, 1982; Ryff 1989; Stull, 1987), but nonetheless remains an important aspect of Bradburn’s (1969) initial findings.

 The problem with Bradburn’s position was that he failed to provide a convincing and testable theory regarding the way in which the two systems of positive affect and negative affect interacted to underpin the notion of balanced affect.
 More recent work that has applied the notion of balanced affect to the field of clergy work-related psychological wellbeing and professional burnout has been more successful both in specifying theory and in testing the construct validity of that theory.